Managing Bed-Wetting (Nocturnal Enuresis) in Children

 IN THIS ARTICLE

 Nighttime bed-wetting during sleep is more common in young children than you might think.
 Most children outgrow this type of bed-wetting, medically known as nocturnal enuresis, by the time they turn 5 years old, but in some cases it may still continue.
 Bed-wetting isn’t a medical condition; however, it's one that can be challenging for parents and embarrassing for children.
-Find out what can cause bed-wetting and how to manage this period in children’s lives.
+Find out why kids wet the bed and how to manage this period in your child’s life.

 What Is Bed-Wetting (Nocturnal Enuresis)?